Legends of Dutchess County, NY: Digitized Ancient Documents Awaken Stories of the Past

 Dutchess County is very familiar with the Zeutschel scanner brand as the Archivist’s Office purchased an OS 14000 A0 scanner in early 2018 to assist with in-house other archival capture projects.

-As of this post, 57,000 digital images have been completed and uploaded to the Ancient Documents Portal, along with word-searchable scans of the original index documents.
+As of this post, document scanning has encompassed 57,000 digital images that have been completed and uploaded to the Ancient Documents Portal, along with word-searchable scans of the original index documents.
 A further 60,000 digital images will be uploaded once a final check of their metadata is complete.
 Tatum estimates that the remainder of the project will take another decade.
 Once this main collection is complete, Dutchess County will move on to restoring and digitizing those documents from the collection that require conservation before they can be scanned.

 Beyond the individual tales that the collection tells, it is an interesting look at daily settler life and gives small details about early citizens and the issues that were court-worthy (stealing horses and timber were seemingly very common).